Olde Towne East

 Rich In History

 The history of Olde Towne East tells of a range of diverse interests and achievements.
-Since its inception, Olde Towne East has been home to famous architects, famous businessmen, famous visual artists, and even a two-time Miss America.
+Since its inception, Olde Towne East has been home to famous architects, businessmen, visual artists, and even a two-time Miss America.
 Today, the neighborhood is known for its educated and artistic residents and is part of an exciting business improvement program that provides technical assistance, capital improvements, and planning services for business organizations.

 With more than 50 architectural styles resulting from its long, rich history, Olde Towne East is a true treasure of Ohio.